CreateSean/craft-starter/README.md

 The contact form is powered by the first party [contact form plugin](https://github.com/craftcms/contact-form) and Sprig. be sure to update the Email varaibles in dotenv so that email works correctly.
 Go to `plugins > contact form` and update the Sender Text and Subject text of your emails.

-## MatrixMate

-MatrixMate enables you to improve the Matrix authoring experience by sorting block types into groups and block type fields into tabs.
-See the [documentation](https://github.com/vaersaagod/matrixmate/blob/master/README.md) for full options and feautures.

-There is a default config file in `config/matrixmate.php` that is not currently attached to any matrix fields.

 ## Styleguide